SIOCODE-Open/not-a-bird/README.md

 _Note: you still have to download or build `substrate-contracts-code`, you can get it [from here](https://github.com/paritytech/substrate-contracts-node)_

+* (_1_) Frontend dependencies - You need to install these tools to be able to develop or run the frontend of the game.
+In this case, the pre-built contracts and pre-generated client code is going to be used.
+* (_2_) Backend dependencies - You need to install these tools to be able to develop or run the backend of the game.
+If you modify anything in the contract code, you need these tools to be able to build the contracts, and re-generate the part of the code that needs to be changed to reflect the changes in the contract.

 # Building

 Now you can start building the game.